 Coexistence of other MAPI-using software might be a problem

-Source Exchange Server data is accessed by CodeTwo software using MAPI libraries.
-It might be a good idea to make sure there is no other MAPI-using software enabled during the migration.
-It is not really required to disable third party MAPI-using applications in the same environment, but if the other software performs many Exchange operations via MAPI the same time you migrate this can affect the migration speed as both applications will have to share Exchange's time.
+Source Exchange Server data is accessed by CodeTwo software via MAPI libraries or Exchange Web Services.
+When connecting via MAPI, it might be a good idea to make sure there is no other MAPI-using software enabled during the migration.
+It is not really required to disable third-party MAPI-using applications in the same environment, but if the other software performs many Exchange operations via MAPI the same time you migrate, this can affect the migration speed as both applications will have to share Exchange's time.

 You actually migrate 30% more data than you have

-Every single MAPI-extracted item is converted by CodeTwo software into the Fast Transfer Stream (FTS) format, applicable for a particular target Exchange Server version.
-The software calls EWS API methods on the target server, to allow native access to target Exchange's database and migration without necessity to install any additional applications on the target server.
+Every single MAPI- or EWS-extracted item is converted by CodeTwo software into the Fast Transfer Stream (FTS) format.
+The software calls EWS API methods on the target server, to allow native access to target database and migration without necessity to install any additional applications in the target enivironment.
 All calculations of the items’ sizes are based on final FTS binary files.
 The communication between your machine and the target server is done using the SOAP protocol, which works in the Request – Response mode.
 Prior to item dispatch, its FTS buffer has to be transformed to the Base64 format.
 Also, additional XML file with entries required by SOAP protocol is added to the transferred data stream.
 In a result, the size of every item is increased by 30% on average.
 Be aware that batches of items cannot be compressed due to SOAP protocol limitations.

 Lots of small items migrate slower than big items